 The League also features current stars in lacrosse such as Paul Rabil, Ned Crotty, Brendan Mundorf, Brodie Merrill, Rob Pannell, Steele Stanwick and Matt Danowski.

-The 2013 Major League Lacrosse season consists of a total of 56 regular season games running from April to August with the following league-run special events: The Major League Lacrosse Collegiate Draft (January 11), MLL All-Star Weekend (July 12-13), and the MLL Championship Weekend (August 24-25).
-The thirteenth season of MLL action begins April 27, 2013.
+The 2014 Major League Lacrosse season consists of a total of 56 regular season games running from April to August with the following league-run special events: The Major League Lacrosse Collegiate Draft (January 10), MLL All-Star Weekend (June 26), and the MLL Championship Game (August 23).
+The fourteenth season of MLL action begins April 26, 2014.

 Major League Lacrosse has implemented some innovative dynamics to the traditional game of field lacrosse that bring the sport into the next millennium.
 MLL rule changes include the addition of a two-point goal line located 16 yards from each goal and a 60-second shot clock.